liukang451/3D-DIC/README.md

 Then run `python3 -m pip install -r requirements.txt` to install the necessary packages into the virtual environment.

 ## Using by a program
+For step-1, the code for calculating the 11 DLT parameters is in step1 folder.
+It also includes the images that we will use to calculate the 11 DLT parameters.
+For step-2. the code for calculating the 2D-DIC is in step2 folder.
+It also incldes the images that will match the points in ROI and then will return the 2D coordinates.
+For step-3, the code for calculating the 3D reconstruction is in step3 folder.
+It includes For step-4, the code for calculating the Post processing is in step4 folder.

 ## Using by command line